 The menu of romantic treats in Montreal is endless.
 Want to splurge?
 Indulge in a five- to seven-course menu degustation, or tasting menu, at one of the city's gourmet French restaurants.
 Traditional romantics can cuddle in a "caleche," or horse-drawn carriage, on a leisurely ride through the cobblestone streets of Old Montreal.
 More active duos can rent bikes and explore the mountain for which the city is named.
 Looking for night life?
 Enjoy a concert during the city's annual jazz festival, or dance into the wee hours at a club on Rue Crescent.
 Montreal welcomes gay couples too, particularly in the Village, lined with colorful row houses, sidewalk cafes and bars.
-No matter what kind of couple you are, Montreal will serve up a romantic getaway to remember.
+No matter what kind of couple you are, romantic Montreal will serve up a getaway to remember.

 Home Away From Home